PeaZip

 What is GitHub Actions?

-GitHub Actions is a continuous integration and continuous delivery (CI/CD) tool that allows you to automate your software build, test, and deployment workflows directly within your GitHub repository.
-With GitHub Actions, you can create custom workflows that automate tasks, such as building and testing your code, creating and updating documentation, and deploying your application to production.
+Github Actions is a continuous integration and continuous deployment (CI/CD) tool that allows developers to automate their workflow, from building and testing to deploying and monitoring their applications.
+With GitHub Actions, developers can create custom workflows that automate tasks, such as code compilation, testing, and deployment, making it easier to manage and maintain their applications.

 Installation Guide